zackforbing/ruby-submissions/1605/module_4_assignments/gametime/jason_lane/submission_form.markdown

 ### Testing

 * 30 points - Project has a running test suite that exercises the application at multiple levels.
 The test suite covers almost all aspects of the application and uses mocks and stubs when appropriate.
-* 25 points - Project has a running test suite that tests multiple levels but fails to cover some features.
+* __20 points - Project has a running test suite that tests multiple levels but fails to cover some features.
 All functionality is covered by tests.
-The application makes some use of integration testing.
+The application makes some use of integration testing.__
 * 10 points - Project has sporadic use of tests and multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 * 0 points - There is little or no evidence of testing in this application.

 ### JavaScript Style

 * 30 points - Application has exceptionally well-factored code with little or no duplication and all components are separated out into logical components.
 There zero instances where an instructor would recommend taking a different approach.
-* 20 points - Application is thoughtfully put together with some duplication and no major bugs.
-Developer can speak to choices made in the code and knows what every line of code is doing.
+* __20 points - Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of code is doing.__
 * 15 points - Your application has a significant amount of duplication and one or major bugs.
 * 5 points - Your client-side application does not function.
 Developer writes code with unnecessary variables, operations, or steps which do not increase clarity.
 * 0 points - There is little or no client-side code.
 Developer writes code that is difficult to understand.
 Application logic shows poor decomposition with too much logic mashed together.

 ### Workflow

-* 25 points - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.
+* __25 points - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.__
 * 15 points - The developer makes a series of small, atomic commits that document the evolution of their application.
 There are no formatting issues in the code base.
 * 10 points - The developer makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 * 5 points - The developer commited the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.